microsoft/trident/README.md

 - If the user wants to separately stage or finalize a clean install or an A/B update, `allowedOperations` also need to be updated, in addition to the image
 info:

 1. To only stage a new deployment, update the image info and set:
-`allowedOperations: StageDeployment`.
+   `allowedOperations: [stage]`.
-2. To only finalize the staged deployment, set:
+1. To only finalize the staged deployment, set: `allowedOperations: finalize`.
-`allowedOperations: FinalizeDeployment`.
-3. To both stage a new deployment and then immediately finalize it, update the image info and set:
+1. To both stage a new deployment and then immediately finalize it, update the image info and set: `allowedOperations: [stage, finalize]`.
-`allowedOperations: StageDeployment | FinalizeDeployment`.

 ## dm-verity Support